 How thick is the veneer?
 Can it be easily sanded and retouched, if necessary?

-Does your manufacturer supply a retouching kit or instructions on how to repair any scratches or dents that occur to your laminate?
+Does your manufacturer supply a retouching kit or instructions on repairing any scratches or dents to your laminate?